 Two streams of thought converge in my personal approach to philosophy and ethics:

-- Bhedābheda Vedānta, as articulated Jīva Goswāmī in his Ṣaṭ Sandarbhas, offers an alternative conception of eternal self-identity (jīvātmā) independent of mind and matter.
+- Bhedābheda Vedānta, as articulated by Jīva Goswāmī in his Ṣaṭ Sandarbhas, offers an alternative conception of eternal self-identity (jīvātmā) independent of mind and matter.
 With this foundation in place, Goswāmī builds a case and a method to pursue pure selfless service (ahaitukī bhakti).

 From these two streams, I derive my primary ethical principle: selfless sacrifice.